oforge007/farmblock-app/README.md

 ## What is FarmBlock?

-FarmBlock turns traditional farmsteads into **on-chain cooperatives** where farmers, youth, and global supporters co-own and govern productive assets for the restoration of Zion.
+FarmBlock turns traditional farmsteads into **on-chain cooperatives** where farmers, youth, and global supporters co-own and govern productive assets.

-**The Zion Network State** is a faith-aligned digital-physical society built on the Celo blockchain, where the people of God restore the land and each other through transparent cooperatives, regenerative agriculture, and collective stewardship.
-It is the physical manifestation of the City of God on earth — a sovereign community governed by faith, smart contracts, and mutual accountability.

 It combines:
 - **zk-proof identity** → Sybil-resistant onboarding